-On August 18, 1920 the Nineteenth Amendment to the US Constitution was officially ratified, enshrining Women’s Right to Vote.
+On August 18, 1920, the Nineteenth Amendment to the U.S. Constitution was officially ratified, enshrining most women in America with the right to vote.
 In 2020 we will celebrate the 100th anniversary of the women's right to vote with a yearlong statewide celebration and commemoration.

 Idaho Women in Leadership and the Idaho State Historical Society and are leading this initiative by convening organizations throughout the state to honor Idaho's early role in the women's suffrage movement and shape the future of women's leadership in Idaho.